gscontras/probLang/chapters/08-lexical-uncertainty.md

 How can we capture what looks like an embedded implicature in "some or all of the apples are red"?
 The lexical uncertainty model of reft:bergenetal2016 derives this inference by assuming uncertainty at the level of atomic utterances (i.e., at the level of "some" and "all").

+First we need possible worlds (i.e., the number of red apples), together with knowledge states.
+These knowledge states correspond to the worlds compatible with whatever observations have been made.

 ~~~~
 ///fold:
 var powerset = function(set){